Kwitchlang/DaaS/README.md

 *   User creation and login to Appsmith
 *   At the moment I'm having to focus a lot of my time on the Directus Scheme - as this is the hardest thing to change once a collection has been created - so this needs the upmost focus - so alot of it about creating the tools required, then piecing it all together.
+*   I have been working on all the pieces that will be needed to put it all together - as there are so many working parts and components - this will take time.

 ### To-do